Eghamarian/sociotherapy/_short/15_breakup.md

 Let go of Hollywood,<br>
 Forget Instagram,<br>
 If you love him, sit him down, and tell him things are piling up,<br>
-Tell him you will leave in one year, if he doesn’t acknowledge your struggles,<br>
+Tell him you will leave in one year if he doesn’t acknowledge your struggles,<br>
 If you really love him, gently teach him how to do it too,<br>
 He will do it, <br>
 Unless he is like me.<br><br>